- Feature Links

 After publishing the webpage, the Town sought separately to clarify the data with the Fire District and asked the District for more detail.
 Over the intervening time, there was correspondence back-and-forth via email and ultimately, a formal request for data and a formal response from the District (PDF).
 As part of the District’s response, the District had recently updated an analysis of their property tax revenue from the various jurisdictions within their District.
 The District had their consultant, MuniServices, extract the data for Tax Rate Areas within Atherton (PDF).
 That Report provided in summary that the District receives $11.8 million a year in property tax revenue from the residents of the Town of Atherton (after ERAF).
 The Report also identified that Atherton was responsible for 31.7% of the District’s total property tax revenue - the County making up 15.6%, Menlo Park 47.1% and East Palo Alto, 5.6%.
 While the Town made up 31.7% of the District’s revenue, Atherton residents make up 8% of the District’s population of 90,000 and potentially a lesser amount of calls for service as shown in the map above.

 The Council wanted to know with more specificity, what the costs were to provide services to Atherton residents.
 In response to this question, the District advised that they did not collect data in that way and were unable to provide a detailed answer.
-Acknowledging that response, but still seeking an answer to the query, the Council directed that staff put together a potential scope of work to get at the data they were seeking.
+Acknowledging that response, but still seeking an answer to the query, the Council directed that staff put together a scope of work to get at the data they were seeking.
 The District advised that while they would not be actively participating in the Study itself, they would continue to provide whatever information they had available via their website.

-The proposed Study focuses on three areas:
+The Study, ultimately completed, focused on three areas:

 |Incident Type||# of Calls||%|